Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Seats

-Because the seats are so important, manufacturers ensure the seats are safe and comfortable for the passengers.
+As seats are so important, manufacturers ensure the seats are safe and comfortable for the passengers.
 It is vital to build helicopter seats that can survive the severe environments and tremendous maneuvers that passengers experience.

 The chairs must offer maximum support, stability, and safety harnesses.
 When there is turbulence or unexpected movements, they should stop passengers from being thrown out of their seats.

-Helicopter seats are frequently built using cutting-edge materials like carbon fiber, titanium, or Kevlar.
+Helicopter seats are frequently built using materials like carbon fiber, titanium, or Kevlar.
 The chairs are impact-resistant, lightweight, and made of these materials.

 Windows

 Manufacturers create helicopter windows using tough materials like polycarbonate, acrylic, or glass to survive harsh weather conditions, including high-speed winds, abrupt temperature changes, and vibrations.
-They may also apply coatings to increase their resistance to abrasions, impacts, and ultraviolet (UV) radiation.

 Experts frequently install special seals on helicopter windows to stop leaks and guarantee airtightness at high altitudes.